mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 to:

 ~~~
-3. Create a new cookie (“new-cookie”) with name cookie-name, value
+3. Create a new cookie ("new-cookie") with name cookie-name, value
     cookie-value.
 Set the creation-time and the last-access-time to the
-    current date and time, set the scheme to the request-uri’s origin’s
+    current date and time, set the scheme to the request-uri's origin's
-    scheme component, and set the port to the request-uri’s origin’s
+    scheme component, and set the port to the request-uri's origin's
     port component.
 ~~~

-References to the cookie should also be updated to use “new-cookie” in steps 3-20 as required.
+References to the cookie should also be updated to use "new-cookie" in steps 3-20 as required.

-To prevent “domain cookies” from shadowing “origin cookies” we alter step 13 from
+To prevent "domain cookies" from shadowing "origin cookies" we alter step 13 from

 ~~~